-HR and employment professionals today have a big challenge: finding and recruiting new employees.
+Human resources and employment professionals today have a big challenge: finding and recruiting new employees.
 Unemployment rates are low across the country, and they’re especially low in Lancaster County.
 Most people who want jobs have them, so recruiting means taking someone from their current job.
-This is a big challenge.
 This highly competitive recruitment environment is much different from a few years ago when all it took was placing an ad and the resumes just rolled in.

 This is uncharted territory for many HR professionals.
-It’s a new approach but with our help, it can work for you.
+It’s a new approach but it can work for you.

 Create a Profile of the Ideal Employee